- Why is my bread machine bread so dense?

 - Use instant yeast instead of active dry yeast.
 Instant yeast is a little more potent than active dry yeast and will help your bread rise faster.
 Plus it doesn’t need to be bloomed and saves a lot of time.

-- If you live in a high altitude, try using less yeast.
+- If you live at a high altitude, try using less yeast.

 - Let the dough rise for longer.
 If you see that the dough isn’t rising fast enough, let it rise for a bit longer by taking the bread pan out and leaving it in a warm oven.